noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

     - service operation

 - data warehouse: inventory of all IT assets, and the relationships between them
+- cycle: the full commit pipeline, from commit to deploy
+- cycle time: the time it takes for a change to be committed to be deployed

 ## five levels of devops